vanatka/pulkovo/README.md

 It has release and debug implementation.

-*Brief description:*
 Sometimes it's necessary measure, how much time it takes to execute some block of code.
 In java-android-world there are such solutions like Pury, Meter and etc.
-However they are not Kotlin friendly, like
+However they are not Kotlin friendly.
+With Pulkovo it's possible do it in Kotlin way:

 ```kotlin
   // here we measure method elapsed time,